 Who Is Uninsured?

 Lack of health insurance is a problem for people from all walks of life.
 Most states have programs for children and elderly to receive some type of coverage.
 As a result, a large number of those who are uninsured are also of working age, with many working hard with no health insurance to help them when they are ill or in pain.
 As you can expect, those who earn less are more likely to be uninsured.
-Note that 35.7 percent of families with an income below $10,000 annually are uninsured, as compared to 7 percent of families with an income over $75,000 who are annually uninsured.
+Note that more than a third of families with an income below $10,000 annually are uninsured, as compared to 7 percent of families with an income over $75,000 who are annually uninsured.

 What Is The ObamaCare Plan?